qsomazzi/hs-deck-manager/README.md

 Feel free to contribute to this project.
 You can submit a PR or an issue, I will look into it as soon as possible.

 Features that needs to be developed
 -----------------------------------

 With 'priority' order

 - Add Lazy Load on media
-- Alert : Deck isn't full // Is this usefull ?
-How to display this softly ?
 - Import JSON
 - Filters cristal all = none
 - Redesign Filters Bar